 With this acquisition, Capital One no longer needs Visa or Mastercard to process its payments.
 It now owns the entire payment pipeline—from issuing the card to processing the transaction.
 This is called vertical integration, and it gives Capital One unprecedented control—and new competitive power in the payments industry.

-What This Means for the Payment Processing Industry
+What This Means for the Payments Ecosystem

 This deal is not just about two banks merging.
 It’s about the reshaping of financial infrastructure, and it signals a growing trend: big banks are trying to own more of the payments stack—and potentially squeeze out independent players.